restx/restx/README.md

 - `restx-apidocs-doclet`: Some javadoc doclets used when generating apidocs
 - `restx-core`: Core module, includes the REST framework, base security, JSON support, Validation, ...

-*By relying on `restx-core` module, every of modules described above will be retrieved as transitive dependencies*
+*By relying on `restx-core` module, every modules described above will be retrieved as transitive dependencies*

 - `restx-core-annotation-processor`: Annotation processing to generate routers based on RESTX core annotations.
 Needed at compile/build time only.